|Staff||Managing Partners||Governing Council|

-Lydia Mendoza joined Northern Sierra Partnership in 2014, to help manage our multi-pronged fundraising strategy and support it with compelling communication and marketing material.
-Lydia previously worked for Project Homeless Connect where she managed a program that provided dentures to underserved populations and provided case management to the homeless or at-risk of becoming homeless.
+Kaley Dodson joined Northern Sierra Partnership in early 2016, to help manage our multi-pronged fundraising strategy and support it with compelling communication and marketing material.
+Kaley previously worked for Sequoia Riverlands Trust where she served as a volunteer coordinator and helped with the land trust’s educational programming.

 Back to top